DriveSavers Engineers gained great knowledge after the 2017 Northern California fires, a series of fifteen…

-If you’re familiar with DriveSavers, you know that we always preach that you should be backing up your data.
-If you’ve ever been a customer of DriveSavers, you understand from first-hand experience why you should be backing up your data.
+If you’re familiar with DriveSavers, you know that we always preach to “back up, back up, back up!”
+If you’ve ever been a customer of DriveSavers, you know the sinking feeling of knowing you should have been backing up your data.

 Data loss can occur at any time to any device for any number of reasons.
-If your data is only located in one place and you experience a device failure or natural disaster, it could mean having to spend money on a data recovery service or, worse, losing your data for good.
+Suppose your data is only located in one place, and you experience a device failure or natural disaster.
+In that case, it could mean having to spend money on a data recovery service or, worse, losing your data for good.

 We often get asked, “what should I use for a backup?”
-We’re going to explore the different device possibilities shortly, but first, it’s important for you to understand the “3-2-1 Rule.”
+We’re going to explore different types of backup devices shortly, but first, it’s important for you to understand the “3-2-1 Rule.”

 - 3 copies of your data at all times—one working copy and two backups